On this page...

 Iowa Career Resource Guide Part 6 Iowa Career Resource Guide Part 6

-Iowa Career Resource Guide Acknowlegements Iowa Career Resource Guide Acknowlegements
+Iowa Career Resource Guide Acknowledgements Iowa Career Resource Guide Acknowledgements

 Career Clusters represents a distinct grouping of occupations and industries based on the knowledge and skills they require.
 The 16 Career Clusters and related Career Pathways provide an important organizing tool for schools to develop more effective programs of study (POS) and curriculum.